[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 from the Reich State of Palatinate.

-As an example of another province of Germany our ancestors may have originated
+As an example of another province of Germany our ancestors were thought to

-from, I have found a later clan of Kerchners, with their named spelled exactly
+possibly have originated from, I had found a later clan of Kerchners, with their

-like ours, who arrived in Philadelphia, Pennsylvania in 1832.
-The name of this
+surname spelled exactly like ours, who arrived in Philadelphia, Pennsylvania in

-Freudenberg, near present day Wertheim, Reich State of Baden-Wuerttemberg, Germany.
+day Wertheim, Reich State of Baden-Wuerttemberg, Germany.
+With traditional paper

-the same area.
-Therefore, it is possible that our family did not originate from
+Therefore, I thought, it was possible that our family did not originate from

 the Palatinate specifically but instead may have come from Baden-Wuerttemberg.